 It is my pleasure to introduce you to Farmer Tony Root (Anthony Schaden is his family name).
-If you’ve dined at any of the 9 marvelous restaurants within the Bartmann Group this summer, you’ve more than likely experienced the outcome of Tony’s endeavors.
+If you’ve dined at any of the 9 marvelous restaurants within the Bartmann Group this summer, you’ve more than likely benefited from Tony’s endeavors.
 Tony is the farmer in charge of planting, growing and harvesting the bountiful produce exclusively for this restaurant group.
 Kim Bartmann leases a 1 acre plot at Riverbend Farm* in Delano, MN and Tony skillfully tends to all of it.
-Tony works with the chef’s to coordinate the distribution of the produce to all of these establishments during the summer/fall months.
-Kim Bartmann and her team have created a true farm-to-table framework that has been scaled to meet their demand.
+Tony works with the chefs to coordinate the distribution of the produce to all of these establishments during the summer/fall months.
+Kim Bartmann and her team have created a farm to table experience based around the seasonality of what Tony is growing.

-There is a distinct aspect of composition and artistry that comes with farming.
+There are distinct aspects of composition and artistry that accompany farming.
 Possessing expansive knowledge regarding soil types, growing methods and what does and does not work well together is crucial.
 After spending the morning touring with Tony, it was evident that his farming expertise is vast.
 Tony utilizes row planting and companion planting methods to maximize growth on this acre of land.
 First plantings didn’t happen until early June due to weather challenges, but despite the delayed beginnings, everything appears to be flourishing.

 Companion Planting: The use of plants that attract beneficial insects and pollinators, deter unwanted pests, and offer shelter and food for other critters.
 The plants provide each other things they need, be that nutrients, shade, or physical support.